softdevteam/pavel.yaiwr/README.md

 [x] Implement conditional statements

-[ ] Propogate all errors to top-level where the error is printed
+[x] Propogate all errors to top-level where the error is printed

+[ ] Multi-line statements support as it was intended in https://github.com/softdevteam/pavel.yaiwr/pull/17

 [ ] Compile variable names to integers